manuel-cestaro-personal/MongoDB-Docker/README.md

 ## Setup application users

+## Access to the DB from outside the docker network

 ## Conclusions
 Nothing&#128517;, this is my way of working!&#128513;<br>
 It sounds simple but it took me many hours of work.<br>